-If the landlord imposes conditions or refuses the request for reasons requiring Commissioner approval, they must also apply to the Commissioner within the same 14-day timeframe.
+If the landlord imposes conditions or refuses the request for reasons requiring Commissioner approval, they must also apply to the Commissioner within the applicable timeframe.

 The landlord can apply online or contact Consumer Protection on 1300 30 40 54.

 AUTOMATIC APPROVAL OF A PET REQUEST